 Life Lesson #2: Know what you’re signing up for.

 Also, build in some buffer time.
 Because life?
 It's gonna life.
 Deadlines, surprise hiccups, sick days, or last-minute changes-they're basically a guarantee.
-If your project has a hard deadline - a wedding date, a move-in day - work backward and give yourself plenty of breathing room along the way.
+If your project has a hard deadline - a wedding date, a move-in day - work/schedule backward and give yourself plenty of breathing room along the way.

 Life Lesson #3: Communication is key.

 A big project will always involve at least one other person, and if communication breaks down, stress will skyrocket.
-My partner and I weren’t a well-oiled planning machine at the start.
+My partner and I weren’t a well-oiled planning duo at the start.
 We’d never taken on anything this complex together, and figuring out how to divide tasks, share updates, and make decisions took time.

 Early on, we established a system that worked for us: clear task assignments, regular check-ins (usually over coffee in the morning), and deciding which topics needed face-to-face discussions versus quick texts or emails.